Boosting the Transferability of Video Adversarial Examples via Temporal Translation: Experiments

 \subsection{Ablation study}

 We investigate the effects of different shift lengths $L$, weight matrices $W$ and shifting strategies on temporal translation.
-The evaluations are conducted with TT-FGSM and TT-BIM.
+The evaluations are conducted with TT(1) and TT(10).
 We use NL-101 model as the white-box model to evaluate the performances.
-The results of attacking other white-box models are summarized in Appendix.

 \textbf{Shift length.} The shift length $L$ determines how many translated clips are used for temporal gradient augmentation.
 When $L=0$, the attacks based on temporal translation degenerate into their vanilla versions.
 Thus, it is vital to study $L$.
-Figure \ref{fig:kernlen} shows the results, where $L$ ranges from 1 to 9, dashed lines and solid lines denote TT-FGSM and TT-BIM respectively.
-As can be seen, the attack success rates on NL-50 are rather high and remain stable under different values of $L$ for both TT-FGSM and TT-BIM.
+Figure \ref{fig:kernlen} shows the results, where $L$ ranges from 1 to 9, dashed lines and solid lines denote TT(1) and TT(10) respectively.
+As can be seen, the attack success rates on NL-50 are rather high and remain stable under different values of $L$ for both TT(1) and TT(10).
 In contrast, for other models, the success rates increase firstly and then tend to be stable when increasing the value of $L$.
 This is because NL-50 shares the similar architecture with NL-101.
 Although a large value of $L$ leads to better transferability, it requires a large computation cost.
 To balance attack success rates and the computational cost, we set $L$ as 7 in our experiments.

 \textbf{Weight matrix.} We set the shift length $L$ as 7 for comparing the performance of different weight matrices: uniform, linear and gaussian.
 Table \ref{tab:2} shows the results.
-It can be seen that for TT-FGSM, the gaussian matrix outperforms other matrices on average ASR.
+It can be seen that for TT(1), the gaussian matrix outperforms other matrices on average ASR.
 And for TT-BIM, the linear matrix achieves better results than the uniform and gaussian matrices.
 In general, the linear and the gaussian matrices outperform the uniform matrix.
 Thus, we empirically adopt the gaussian matrix because of similar results between the linear and the gaussian matrices.

-\textbf{Shifting strategies.} Table \ref{tab:2} shows the results of TT-FGSM and TT-BIM with different shifting strategies: adjacent shifting, random shifting, and remote shifting.
+\textbf{Shifting strategies.} Table \ref{tab:2} shows the results of TT(1) and TT(10) with different shifting strategies: adjacent shifting, random shifting, and remote shifting.
 The adjacent shifting leads to higher attack success rates than both random and remote shiftings.
 This is because adjacent shifting provides a more stable gradient for optimization compared to random and remote shiftings.